Sign up for our mailing list to receive important QHacks announcements!

 Any college or university student of any skill level!
 All you need is a passion for tech/data/design and a willingness to learn!
 We welcome applicants from all fields of study.

 QHacks will be taking place at Queen's University in the city of Kingston, Ontario.
-The event will be held in Grant and Kingston Hall.
+The event will be held in Mitchell Hall.
 Don’t worry about getting lost!
 We will have maps for you and volunteers all over campus to guide the way.

 Absolutely nothing!
 Not one penny.
 (Remember those?)